Understanding and Increasing Efficiency of Frank-Wolfe Adversarial Training: Distortion of Frank-Wolfe Attacks

-Though all $L^p$ attacks must remain in $B_p(\epsilon)$ their $L^q$ norms, for $q\neq p$, can be quite different.
-This is referred to as distortion and in particular for $L^\infty$ attacks we are interested in the $L^2$ distortion.
+Though all $\ell_p$ attacks must remain in $B_p(\epsilon)$ their $\ell_q$ norms, for $q\neq p$, can be quite different.
+This is referred to as distortion and in particular for $\ell_\infty$ attacks we are interested in insights $\ell_2$ distortion can give us into the behavior of the attack and \textsc{FW-AT}.
+In this setting, the maximal distortion possible of a $d$ dimensional input is $\eps \sqrt{d}$, and we refer to $\|\delta\|_2 / (\eps \sqrt{d})$ as the distortion ratio (or simply distortion) of the attack $\delta$.
+In this section, we demonstrate empirically the connection between distortion and robustness and then derive theoretical guarantees on loss gradient variation based on distortion bounds.

-It has been empirically observed in recent work \cite{Chen:2020} that FW achieves a lower distortion than PGD attacks for standard networks while still achieving high success rates.
-Figure \ref{fig:distortion} (b) illustrates this empirically on three architectures trained with ERM (\ref{eq:ERM}) and AT (\ref{eq:adv_risk}) on CIFAR-10.
-We analyze the distortion of $L^\infty$ FW(20) and PGD(20) attacks of strength $\epsilon = 8/255$ on the CIFAR10 test dataset.
-Robust models were trained with PGD(10)-AT, but we note that the same behavior occurs for FW-AT robust models.

-In Figure \ref{fig:distortion} (a) we see that in the case of standard models, FW has lower $L^2$ distortion than PGD adversarial attacks for almost all test images while still finding attacks that are near the $L^\infty$ boundary (see bottom row of Figure \ref{fig:distortion} (b)).
-The first row of Figure \ref{fig:distortion} (b) shows that when attacking robust models both PGD and FW produce more distorted attacks.
-While this phenomenon is difficult to explain for PGD, Theorem \ref{thm:FW_distortion} provides an explanation as to why FW attacks have more distortion when attacking robust versus standard models.
-First, an analytical expression for the FW-AT adversarial perturbation is derived in the following proposition.